rfuzzo/MWSE/docs/source/apis/tes3.md

 	* `reference` ([tes3mobileActor](../types/tes3mobileActor.md), [tes3reference](../types/tes3reference.md), string)
 	* `attribute` ([tes3.attribute](../references/attributes.md)): *Optional*.
 The attribute to set.
 Uses a value from [`tes3.attribute`](https://mwse.github.io/MWSE/references/attributes/)
 	* `skill` ([tes3.skill](../references/skills.md)): *Optional*.
 The skill to set.
 Uses a value from [`tes3.skill`](https://mwse.github.io/MWSE/references/skills/)
 	* `name` (string): *Optional*.
 The property name of the statistic to set.
 The names can be taken from the properties of `tes3mobileNPC` or `tes3mobileCreature`.
-Useful for specifying health, magicka or fatigue.
+Useful for specifying health, magicka, fatigue or encumbrance.
 	* `base` (number): *Optional*.
 If set, the base value will be modified.
 	* `current` (number): *Optional*.
 If set, the current value will be modified.
 	* `value` (number): *Optional*.
 If set, both the base and current value will be modified.